Apple Pay

 • The payment button displays dynamically based on device compatibility.

-Given below is the payment flow for Apple Pay at Razorpay Checkout:
+Given below is the payment flow for Apple Pay at Razorpay Curlec Checkout:

 1. The customer selects Apple Pay at checkout.